 With the Conservative government rapidly changing rules and planning regulations in favour of the oil and gas industry, Talk Fracking strongly feels local democracy and the right to protest in the UK must be protected.

-Talk Fracking seeks to protect our democracy and to provide a forum for debate with independent expert opinion as a counter balance to the powerful pro-fracking lobby, so that an informed public can decide for themselves whether they support fracking as a sensible energy solution.
+We will continue to provide a national forum for rational debate with independent expert opinion as a much-needed counterbalance to the influential pro-fracking lobby, so that an informed public can decide for themselves whether they support fracking as a sensible energy solution.

-Talk Fracking remains committed to highlighting the issues surrounding fracking in the UK, holding the policy makers and industry to account and providing the forum for the debate that the British public deserves before it’s too late.
+We will ensure that we continue to hold the policymakers and industry to account and providing the forum for the debate that the British public deserves before it’s too late.